Too much sun? Use this use the tutorial on how to make After Sun Spray to help relieve your sunburn.

 - 5 drops peppermint essential oil

-Replace lid and shake well.
+Replace the lid and shake well to mix.

 Shake well before each use.